wanhive/hub/docs/INSTALL.md

 ### Clustering (optional)

-Overlay hubs can form a cluster in a p2p fashion.
-When clustering is enabled, publish-subscribe based multicasting gets automatically disabled.
+Overlay hubs can form a p2p cluster.
+Publish-subscribe-based multicasting is automatically disabled on clustering.

 1. Enable message forwarding in the configuration file(s).
-2. Set the *OVERLAY/connectToOverlay* option to TRUE in the configuration file(s).
+2. Set the *OVERLAY/connectToOverlay* option to *TRUE* in the configuration file(s).
-3. Create a **controller** which is a special overlay hub having **0** as its identifier:
+3. Start the **controller** that is an overlay hub having the identifier **0** (zero):

 ```
 [HUB]